ooni/ooni.org/content/post/2020-tanzania-blocks-social-media-tor-election-day/index.md

 may have been interfered with in Tanzania amid its 2020 general election.

 That said, it may still be possible to connect to Tor from Tanzania through the use of *private* [Tor bridges](https://bridges.torproject.org/).
-It's also worth highlighting that the number of timeouts varied across tests, amd that *a few* connections to default Tor bridges and Tor directory authorities were successful.
+It's also worth highlighting that the number of timeouts varied across tests, and that *a few* connections to default Tor bridges and Tor directory authorities were successful.
 Going forward, we aim to improve upon the [OONI Probe Tor experiment](https://ooni.org/nettest/tor/) to bootstrap `tor` from desktop probes, which could help with ruling out false positives and better evaluating whether Tor works in a tested network.

 On a few occasions (on 27th and 28th October 2020), the testing of the [Psiphon VPN](https://psiphon.ca/) in Tanzania presented some